Your Primary Key to Investment Success:

 Here is a chart of how a theoretical $100,000 investment would have performed over 20 years under three different scenarios:

-Obviously, the latter two require market timing.
-The “buy and hold” would have grown to about $340,000 during those 20 years, however, if you had missed the 10 best days, that performance would have reduced the performance to $150,000.
+Obviously, the latter two strategies require market timing.
+The “buy and hold” strategy would have grown $100,000 to about $320,000 over this period.
+However, if you had missed the 10 best days, that performance would have reduced the performance to $140,000.

 Many “buy and hold” money managers use that example to show that you should not try to “time” the markets.

-However, now look at the upper line which shows the performance by missing the 10 worst days.
-It would have grown to an amazing $800,000.
+However, now look at the upper line which shows the performance obtained by avoiding the 10 worst days.
+Your $100,000 would have grown to an amazing $700,000.

-Recent history shows how important “buy” and “sell” signals from Bert Dohmen could have significantly improved your investment portfolio with just a few trades over the past 19 years.
+Recent history shows how important “buy” and “sell” signals from Bert Dohmen could have significantly improved your investment portfolio with just a few trades over the past 2 decades.

 The index recovered and got back to the 2000 top in 2007.
-Getting back into the market near the bottom in the year 2002 with plenty of cash you would have had from selling near the top in 2000 would have provided you with great profits.
+Getting back into the market near the bottom in the year 2002, using the cash you would have earned from selling near the top in 2000 would have provided you with great profits.

 That was followed in 2008 by the most devastating financial crisis since 1929.
-Getting out on October 13, 2007 when Bert Dohmen called it a bull market top (within 2 days of the actual top) would have saved you a fortune.
+Getting out on October 13, 2007 when Bert Dohmen called it a bull market top (within 2 days of the S&P 500’s peak) would have saved you a fortune.

-Result: there was no gain in the index for 13 years from the 2000 top.
+Summary: there was no gain in the index for 13 years after the 2000 top.
 Considering the erosion in purchasing power through inflation, the real loss for the investor was substantial.
-Here is the chart of the S&P 500 since 1995.
-This shows some of our major market timing calls by Bert Dohmen’s firm that helped his clients to profit and avoid big losses.
+Here is the chart of the S&P 500 from 1995 to the end of 2013.
+This shows some of our major market timing calls that helped our clients to profit and avoid big losses.

 This explains why market timing is so important.
 You don’t have to catch each turn precisely, but capturing the major upswings and downturns will still make you much more money than the lazy “buy and hold” approach Wall Street brain-washes you with.

 Wall Street promotes the fiction that “no one can time the markets.”
-The above chart shows how Bert Dohmen has done it.
-Not only for the past 14 years, but he has done it consistently for over three decades.
+The above chart shows how Bert Dohmen has done it consistently for over four decades.

 Bert Dohmen’s track record over the past three decades demonstrates that it is possible to time the markets.
 In fact, he has called many important market tops, often within 1-2 days.

-Our HEDGEFOLIOS program is based on a very successful membership service of our related firm, Private Portfolios.
+Our HedgeFolios program is based on a very successful membership service from our related firm, Dohmen Capital Research, known as Private Portfolios.

-Bert Dohmen’s PRIVATE PORTFOLIOS service has kept members safe during the big declines and profited during the strong rises.
+Bert Dohmen’s Private Portfolios service has kept members safe during the big declines and helped them to profit during the strong rises.
 Clients not only avoided all the major market meltdowns, but profited from them.
 That includes the big bear market of 2000-2002, as well as the devastating crisis of 2007-2009.

-In fact, during the global crisis of 2007-2009 PRIVATE PORTFOLIO clients were advised to buy five of the inverse ETF’s on September 4, 2008, just before the big meltdown.
-These ETF’s soared on average 72% in just 6 weeks’ time during the crash.
+In fact, during the global crisis of 2007-2009 Private Portfolio clients were advised to buy five inverse ETFs on September 4, 2008, just before the big meltdown.
+These ETFs soared on average 72% in just 6 weeks’ time during the crash.

 9/5/2008 – 10/10/2008

-The above shows the advantages of timing the broad stock market.
-But the same is valid for timing individual sectors.
-The most popular stock market sectors, those mentioned by all the analysts you see, hear, or read in the media, usually have strong declines even while the broad market may still be rising.
+The above shows the advantages of timing the broader stock market.
+Even better performance can be obtained by timing individual sectors.
+The most popular stock market sectors, those mentioned by all the analysts you see, hear, or read in the media, usually have strong declines even while the broader market may still be rising.

 A good example is the precious metals sector from 2011 to 2013.
-Everyone thought that because of the huge money creation by the Federal Reserve, the value of the dollar would plunge.
+Everyone thought that because of huge money creation by the Federal Reserve, the value of the dollar would plunge.
 That, in effect, would cause gold and silver prices to soar.
 In reality, the precious metals had the worst decline in several decades.
-Mining stocks declined over 60% and more while the broad stock market soared.
+Many mining stocks declined over 60% while the broader stock market soared.

 Bottom line: timing the various sectors is very important.
 It is our specialty and area of expertise, using advanced technical analysis.
-You don’t have to know anything about technical analysis to become a member of our HEDGEFOLIOS program.
+You don’t have to know anything about technical analysis, however, to become a member of our HedgeFolios program.
 We will conduct the research and analysis needed to attain superior performance and provide you with our guidance.
-Just listen to our signals and watch your portfolio grow.
+Just watch for our signals and see your portfolio grow.